ojotosin/expressjapa-jenkins/jenkins/Deployment-steps.md

 - Create admin user and log into jenkins

+# 6. ssl and route53
+cd terraform/acm-route53

-# 6. Deploy Jenkins Agent
+# 7. Deploy Jenkins Agent
 cd terraform/agent
 Replace the subnets IDs in the terraform/agent/main.tf Replace the key name with your ssh keypair name